RafaelCasamaximo/voidPointer/README.md

 It's a project that celebrates the beauty of exposed through-hole components and the freedom of Bluetooth connectivity with ZMK.

+This is a WIP, so continue carefully.
+I have not finished the case nor the acrylic parts.
+Also, I have changed the layout to only be ANSI because it creates various errors on KiCad with holes overlaping vias.
+Changing it back to ANSI/ISO would require you to insert the missing switches and holes, and also routing these pads into the existing rows and columns.

 ---

 ## ✨ Main Features